petrbroz/vscode-forge-tools/README.md

 ### Buckets & Derivatives View

-The _Buckets & Derivatives_ view allows you to browse [Data Management](https://aps.autodesk.com/en/docs/data/v2/developers_guide/overview) OSS (object simple storage) content, create buckets, upload/download files, translate them using [Model Derivative](https://aps.autodesk.com/en/docs/model-derivative/v2) service, and access the resulting derivatives.
+The _Buckets & Derivatives_ view allows you to browse [Data Management](https://aps.autodesk.com/en/docs/data/v2/developers_guide/overview) OSS (object simple storage) content, create buckets, upload/download files, translate them using the [Model Derivative](https://aps.autodesk.com/en/docs/model-derivative/v2) service, and even access the generated derivatives.
 All derivatives are listed as children of their corresponding objects in the tree.
 If there are no derivatives yet, or if there's been an issue with the translation, the tree view will provide additional information.

 ![Create bucket and upload object](https://github.com/petrbroz/vscode-forge-tools/raw/develop/docs/create-bucket-upload-file.gif)

 ![Translate object and view derivatives](https://github.com/petrbroz/vscode-forge-tools/raw/develop/docs/translate-and-preview.gif)

-For objects that have already been translated using the Model Derivative service, you can use a command (or a context menu item) called `Download Object Derivatives as SVF` which will download the SVF file (proprietary format used for viewing 3D content in the APS Viewer) and all its dependencies into a folder you pick, similarly to the functionality provided by https://extract.autodesk.io.
+For objects that have already been translated using the Model Derivative service, you can use a command (or a context menu item) called `Download Object Derivatives as SVF` which will download the SVF file (proprietary format used for viewing 3D content in the Viewer) and all its dependencies into a folder you pick, similarly to the functionality provided by https://extract.autodesk.io.
 All the content will be stored using the following subfolder structure:

 ```